WalkingZ3d/Portfolio/README.md

 # Portfolio
 Welcome to my portfolio.
-This webiste, built using Angular, shhows some of the projects I have made or contributed to.
+This website, built using Angular, shhows some of the projects I have made or contributed to.